-If you are seeking divorce, we encourage you to get in touch with our Panama City divorce attorneys at The Virga Law Firm, P.A.
+If you are seeking divorce, we encourage you to get in touch with our attorneys at The Virga Law Firm, P.A.
 Because there is a wide range of factors that must be handled to ensure a streamlined divorce, it is important that you contact our team right away.
 The sooner we can examine the details of your case, the sooner we can begin building a legal strategy to safeguard your future.

 Discuss your case today by calling our office!